-The Proponent shall provide a suitable biodiversity offset strategy to compensate for the Biodiversity Offset Strategy, Rev 3, July The Biodiversity Offset Strategy has been prepared in С impacts of Stages 1 and 2 of the project.
-This offset strategy must: a) be prepared in consultation with OEH; b) be submitted to the Secretary for approval by 31 December 2010, or as otherwise agreed by the Secretary; c) provide a detailed assessment of offset proposal/s involving the property/ies (agreed to by OEH) adjoining Mt Kaputar National Park to confirm the ability of either of these property/ies to meet "like for like or better" and "maintain or improve" conservation outcomes; d) include and assess proposals to offset impacts to the Inland Grey Box EEC, Bertya opponens, and foraging habitat for the Superb Parrot; e) include proposals on offsetting both direct and indirect impacts (ie edge effects) of the project; and f) determine the best overall combination of lands to provide a suitable offset.
-2019 DPIE approval letter dated 25 September 2019 accordance with this condition.
-7 The Proponent shall make suitable arrangements to provide appropriate long-term security for the offset areas by 31 December 2011, or other date agreed by the Secretary, to the satisfaction of the Secretary.
-Omeo, Greylands, Rosevale, Kurrajong Park and West Haven Biodiversity Offset Conservation Areas Agreement No VCA0495 Interview with Environmental Superintendent The Biodiversity Offset Conservation Agreement which provides for the long-term security of the offset areas was submitted to the Biodiversity Conservation Trust in October 2019.
-Securement of the offset areas is required by 31 March 2020. С
+- The Proponent shall provide a suitable biodiversity offset strategy to compensate for the 5.6 impacts of Stages 1 and 2 of the project.
+This offset strategy must: - a) be prepared in consultation with OEH; - be submitted to the Secretary for approval by 31 December 2010, or as otherwise agreed by the Secretary; - provide a detailed assessment of offset proposal/s involving the property/ies (agreed to by OEH) adjoining Mt Kaputar National Park to confirm the ability of either of these property/ies to meet "like for like or better" and "maintain or improve" conservation outcomes: - d) include and assess proposals to offset impacts to the Inland Grey Box EEC, Bertya opponens, and foraging habitat for the Superb Parrot; - include proposals on offsetting both direct and indirect impacts (ie edge effects) of the project: and - determine the best overall combination of lands to provide a suitable offset. - The Proponent shall make suitable arrangements to provide appropriate long-term security 5.7 for the offset areas by 31 December 2011, or other date agreed by the Secretary, to the satisfaction of the Secretary.

+Omeo, Greylands, Rosevale, Kurrajong Park and West Haven Biodiversity Offset Conservation Areas Agreement No VCA0495 of this condition.